 This tiger, named Areang, was saved from the tiger trade as a cub and brought up wild in a tiger sanctuary.
 Tigers have long been regarded as givers of life and divine guardians.
 Prized for the healing properties of their parts, tigers are being pushed toward extinction, with the Indochinese tiger disappearing faster than any other.

 Anne was able to collaborate with this baby Gibbon that was abandoned by his mother at birth.
 Gibbons are bipedal and, when on the ground, walk exclusively on two legs.
-These elegant, long-limbed apes also called “the gentlemen of the forest” are among the most endangered primates on Earth.
+These elegant, long-limbed apes, also called “the gentlemen of the forest”, are among the most endangered primates on Earth.

-The shrine features a reproduction of an egg of Alca Impennis to honor this extinct bird that was the first to be called penguin.
+The Shrine features a reproduction of an egg of the Alca Impennis to honor this extinct bird that was the first to be called penguin.
 The last pair of Alca Impennis was killed while incubating an egg on Eldey Island, Iceland, on 3 July 1844, at the request of a merchant who traded specimen.
 This installation is both an homage to the eternal life cycle and a condemnation of the absurdity of mass consumerism.

 This Timeshrine is centered on a Hippo skull found on location.
 You can see in the back ground a very large pod of Hippos.
 Although Oloiden Bay is an officially recognized Ramsar site, poachers operate here with impunity, trapping animals and heavily overfishing the lake.
 Anne came back a year later to find a completely changed landscape: the poachers had driven the hippos away and decimated water fowl populations.